 As people become accustomed to the use of technology in their daily lives, they also become more particular with the products and services they want.
 Additionally, the constant influx of online content further shortens their attention spans.
 Brands must now take on the challenge of creating content that stands out and communicates on a personal level with their target audience.
 With the right social media influencer, brands can effectively deliver the value of their campaigns and achieve fantastic results.

 In South Korea, businesses have quickly integrated this trend into their social media campaigns.
-According to We Are Social and Hootsuite’s Global Digital report, the country places third for the largest social media penetration rate in the world at 85%.
+The country places third for the largest social media penetration rate in the world at 87%.
 With the younger generation spending more time on social media platforms, the Korean online landscape can definitely offer vital insights into the unique function and power of influencer marketing.

 This article will discuss the status of influencer marketing in Korea, particularly its most popular social media platforms and influencers, and ways on how to reach them.